Nero Digital: Functionality

 The codecs are compliant with the ISO/IEC standard, with the exception of subtitles and chapter information.
 The video streams generated by Nero Digital can be played back on some stand-alone hardware players and software media players such as the company's own Nero Showtime.

-Recode cannot rip encrypted DVD movie discs, but is able to import decrypted DVD images for encoding.
+Recode cannot rip copy protected DVDs, but is able to import decrypted DVD images for encoding.
 Nero Digital also does not ship its codecs as stand-alone DirectShow or VfW modules, preventing them from being used for general-purpose video editing.
 The product is not bundled with a video editor.

 Comparisons with other video codecs (2003-2005)

 The Nero Digital video codecs have been featured in video compression comparisons: